davefoxy/ListPaginator/README.md

 ## TODOs

 - [ ] Add support for cursor-based endpoints.
-Not a difficult task but proving a little hard to maintain an easy-to-understand and integrate API with both `String?` and `Int` typed inputs 🤔s
+Not a difficult task but requires a bit more thought in order to maintain an easy-to-understand and integrate API with both `String?` and `Int` typed inputs and outputs 🤔

 ## Installation